Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 B2B eCommerce Platform Key Selection Criteria

-As you research and compare best B2B eCommerce platforms, you’ll naturally want to focus on the feature set of each.
-Review this detailed list of essential B2B functionalities to identify the ones most critical to the success of your use case.
+As you research and compare the best B2B eCommerce platforms, you’ll naturally want to focus on the key B2B features of each.
+Review this detailed list of essential B2B functionalities to identify the ones most critical to the business success of your use case.

 5 B2B eCommerce Site Examples